-Form 10-Q

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended September 30, 2020

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-15957

-Capstone Turbine Corporation

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-16640 Stagg Street Van Nuys, California (Address of principal executive offices) 95-4180883 (I.R.S.
-Employer Identification No.)

-(Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of exchange on which registered Common Stock, par value \$.001 per share CPST NASDAQ Capital Market Series B Junior Participating Preferred Stock Purchase Rights

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □

-Accelerated filer □

-Non-accelerated filer ⊠

-Smaller reporting company ⊠

-Emerging growth company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act \Box
+Fo rm 10-Q (Mark One) ☑ QUARTERLY REPORT PURS SUANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1734 For the quarterly po eriod ended December 31, 2020 or ☐ TRANSITION REPORT PURS 1934 SUANT TO SECTION 13 OR 15(d) OF THE SECU URITIES EXCHANGE ACT OF 1734 For the transitio on period from to Commission File Number: 001-15957 rbine Corporation l Delaware 95-4180883 (State or other jurisdiction incorporation or organization or other jurisdiction or organization organiz (I.R.S.
+Employer Identification No.) 66 16640 Stagg Street Van Nuys, California (Address of principal executive offices) i18-734-5300 one number, including area code) Securities registered p ursuant to Section 12(b) of the Act: Title of each class Tra ading Symbol(s) Name of exchange on which registered Common Stock, par value \$.001 per share Series B Junior Participating Preferred Stock Purchase R ights CPST NASDAQ Capital Market Indicate by check mark whether the registrant (preceding 12 months (or for such shorter period that 90 days.
+Yes \boxtimes No \square f the Securities Exchange Act of 1934 during the ubject to such filing requirements for the past Indicate by check mark whether the registrant I (§232.405 of this chapter) during the preceding 12 r be submitted pursuant to Rule 405 of Regulation S-T o submit such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant i growth company.
+See the definitions of "large accel Exchange Act. er, a smaller reporting company, or an emerging "emerging growth company" in Rule 12b-2 of the Large accelerated filer \square Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company \square If an emerging growth company, indicate financial accounting standards provided pursuant to transition period for complying with any new or revised

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes  No 🗵
+Yes $\ \square$ No \boxtimes

-The number of shares outstanding of the registrant's common stock as of November 6, 2020 was 11,073,286.
+The number of shares outstanding of the registrant's common stock as of February 5, 2021 was 12,660,879.